 In terms of content, the course offers you the opportunity to understand and examine sport from a variety of disciplinary approaches.
 For example, you will learn about:

 - The science of sporting performance (physiology, psychology and biomechanics)

 - The socio-cultural and ethical significance of sport and physical activity

 - The issues associated with the provision of physical education and youth sport from a pedagogical perspective

-In the first year, you will undertake 6 compulsory modules, 4 of which will be through the medium of Welsh.
-These modules provide a broad introduction to the academic study of sport, focusing on sports coaching, sports science, physical education and youth sport, and the socio-cultural study of sport.
+In the first year, you will undertake 6 compulsory modules, 5 of which will be through the medium of Welsh.
+These modules provide a broad introduction to the academic study of sport, focusing on sports coaching, sports science, physical education and youth sport, and contemporary issues in sport and physical education.

 These first year modules also allow you to practice and develop your Welsh language academic skills.
 You will also be introduced to the process of conducting research in sport, as well as two practical modules of your choice (to be studied through the medium of English).